-Q: When did you start Blogging Over Thyme?
+Q: When did you start blogging?

-Q: What do you do?
+Q: Do you have any professional training or food industry experience?
+What do you do?

 Q: Why did you decide to go to culinary school?

-Q: Who designed your blog header?
+Q: Who designed your blog?

 Q: Can I use your photography/content on my blog or website?